 Impact of Gender/Sex on Innovation and Novel Technologies

 Gender and sex impact every aspect of our daily lives.
-According to the National Academy of Medicine, “gender” refers to a person’s self representation as male or female based upon social interactions and “sex” is based upon an individual’s genes.
+According to the National Academy of Medicine, “gender” refers to a person’s self representation as male or female based upon social interactions.
+“Sex” is based upon an individual’s genes.
 Understanding and using these definitions correctly have become more complicated by the enhanced knowledge of the environment on gene expression (epigenetics).
 Thus, sex and gender are sometimes used interchangeably.

 We invite interested participants to join us to explore and discuss ways that AI, VR, AR, and MR have the potential to enrich the lives and safety of both sexes.

-The iGIANT program, designed at the White House Office of Science and TechnologyPolicy, consists of a series of roundtables, summits, innovation prizes, scholarships and a seal of approval to accelerate the translation of research into gender/sex-specific design elements.
+The iGIANT program was designed at the White House Office of Science and TechnologyPolicy.
+It consists of a series of roundtables, summits, innovation prizes, scholarships and a seal of approval to accelerate the translation of research into gender/sex-specific design elements.
 A design element can be a program, product, policy or protocol.
 Since its inception in 2016, there have been over 50 events around the globe and 3 challenge competitions.

 The iGIANT is working toward giving men and women the tools, resources and opportunities to do their jobs safely and live well.
 It is the only organization in the world doing such work.
 More information about the iGIANT initiative is available at www.igiant.org.

-The purpose of the AI summit is to establish a common dialog about best design practices and to inspire participants to serve as ambassadors for innovation.
+The purpose of the iGIANT summit on AI is to establish a common dialog about best design practices and to inspire participants to serve as ambassadors for innovation.
 These events have convened stakeholders from government, industry, academia and advocacy groups.

 Saralyn Mark, MD – President and Founder, iGIANT

 Karin Hollerbach, PhD – R&D, Engineering, Product Strategy, Presque

 William S. Veatch, JD – Partner, Reed Smith